wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 &nbsp;

-In his [recent research](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007916), he **modeled the neural circuits of the C. elegans**, and succeeded in explaining the processing within a population of neurons by **exploring the parameters of the strength of the connections between neurons, associated with the behavior of C. elegans, using machine learning.**
+In his [recent research](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007916), he **modeled the neural circuits of the C. elegans**, and succeeded in explaining the processing within a population of neurons by **exploring the parameters of the strength of the connections between neurons, associated with the behavior, using machine learning.**

 > We have data on what kind of temperature input we have, and what kind of output we get.
 > We also have data on how neurons are structurally connected to each other, but the missing data right now is **the weight between neurons, or the strength of the connections.**